NickNikolaev/guess-the-color-game/README.md

 # Guess the Color
-Logic game where you need to guess the color based on a given RGB code.
-It has two difficulty levels: Easy (3 colors) and Hard (6 colors).
+Logic game.
+You need to guess which bubble represents generated RGB value.
+There are two difficulty levels: Easy (3 bubbles) and Hard (6 bubbles).
 Created with vanilla JavaScript.

 [**Live Demo**](https://niknikolaev.dev/guess-the-color-game/)